by Dr. C.D. Buckner M.D. Medically reviewed by Dr. C.H. Weaver M.D. 5/2019

 - Diagnosis & Tests

 CLL typically occurs in individuals between 65 and 70 years of age.
 Historically, it has been diagnosed at an advanced stage that typically involves the lymph nodes and bone marrow.
 More recently, however, the disease has frequently been detected in routine blood tests, allowing for earlier diagnosis.
 As a result, more patients are presenting with early-stage asymptomatic disease.

-CLL is the most common adult leukemia with over 15,000 new cases per year in the United States and almost 5,000 deaths.
+CLL is the most common adult leukemia with over 18,000 Individuals diagnosed per year in the United States.
 CLL is not a rapidly growing cancer, but the abnormal cells accumulate in blood, bone marrow, lymph nodes and spleen, resulting in enlargement of these organs and decreased bone marrow and immune function.
 This disease interferes with the normal production of antibodies and immunoglobulins, so the body cannot properly fight infections.